Skip to content

 Our key policy messages and activities

 Financial institutions call for governments to strengthen, broaden, and accelerate their national biodiversity policies and strategies.
-As COP16 approaches, the FfB Foundation and its members will develop more content expressing our position on how COP16 can support the local implementation of the Biodiversity Plan towards the alignment of financial flows with the global biodiversity goals and targets.
+As COP16 approaches, the FfB Foundation and its members will develop more content expressing our position on how COP16 can support the local implementation of the Kunming-Montreal Global Biodiversity Framework towards the alignment of financial flows with the global biodiversity goals and targets.

 Supporting global ambitions